-With Irish Life Health, the cheapest basic cover starts at around €40 a month while the enhanced cover costs over €300 a month.
-With VHI, the current cheapest cover starts at €37 a month, and rises to €85, for basic cover.
+With Irish Life Health, the cheapest basic cover starts at around €40 a month, while the enhanced cover costs over €300 a month.
+With VHI, the current cheapest cover starts at €37 a month and rises to €85 for basic cover.

 The cost of Serious Illness Cover will depend on the amount of cover, your age, health, whether you smoke, and how long you want to insure yourself for.

-My guideline is that €30,000 cover is enough for most people provided they also have income protection.
+My guideline is that €30,000 cover is enough for most people, provided they also have income protection.
 You can read more on the maths of that here, but it boils down to giving you the financial security to be able to quit working for a year to focus on getting better…without money worries.

 When you think of it like that, you’d be bananas not to consider it.

-Well… the banks get any pay-out on Serious Illness if it’s on your Mortgage Protection policy.
-I’ll bet the bank never told you that, the swines.
+NEVER add Serious Illness Cover to your Mortgage Protection policy because the banks get any pay-out on Serious Illness if it’s on your Mortgage Protection policy.
+I’ll bet the bank never told you that, the swine.

 Instead, buy Serious Illness Cover on an accelerated basis (see below) as part of your Life Insurance policy (provided you’re not using your life insurance as security for a mortgage… if you do so, the bank, not you, will get the serious illness pay-out).